Dobidop/pwa-builder/README.md

 4. **High-Quality Icons**: Use 1024x1024 PNG for best results
 5. **Clear Cache**: Clear browser cache when testing PWA features

-## Future Plans (Based on CleanQuest)

-Based on the CleanQuest setup, this could be enhanced with:
-- iOS support (Capacitor supports it)
-- More plugin presets (geolocation, filesystem, etc.)
-- Web-based configuration UI
-- Cloud build service
-- Template marketplace

 ## Troubleshooting

 ### Android SDK Not Found